-It's the descriptive metadata that poses a challenge, since it will typically have to be meaningful tags and descriptions that are added by humans rather than automated by a computer system.
+It's the descriptive metadata that poses a challenge since it will typically have to be meaningful tags and descriptions that are added by humans rather than automated by a computer system.

-FotoWare complies with the XMP standard, which makes it possible to create a near endless number of fields that can be used to add descriptive information about each of your assets.
+FotoWare complies with the XMP standard, which makes it possible to create a near-endless number of fields that can be used to add descriptive information about each of your assets.
 However, such meticulous attention to detail may not be appreciated by users who add assets to the system: If a user who uploads 10 new files to the system has to fill in 20 descriptive fields for every uploaded file, there's a fair chance that user will give up the entire operation.

 The solution may well be to allow users to fill in only a very few fields that roughly describe the assets being added.
-The uploaded assets can then be handed over to an archive manager who oversees the uploaded files, adds additional metadata in accordance with company policies and then publishes the assets when all is ready.
+The uploaded assets can then be handed over to an archive manager who oversees the uploaded files, adds additional metadata in accordance with company policies, and then publishes the assets when all is ready.

-The rule of thumb is not to make the ingestion process too complex for users - keeping it simple at this stage and letting someone proficient oversee the ingested assets will help ensure metadata consistency throughout your DAM system.
+The rule of thumb is not to make the ingestion process too complex for users - keeping it simple at this stage and having someone proficient oversee the ingested assets will help ensure metadata consistency throughout your DAM system.